-- 240 Owen Hall
+- 216 Owen Hall

-Given the opportunities to contribute broadly across the curriculum at UNC Asheville, Rundquist teaches courses in the Department of Art and Art History, the Liberal Arts First-Year Colloquia, and the Honors program.
-In addition, she collaborates with Karin Peterson (Sociology) on Curatoria, an interdisciplinary initiative to develop student-centered curatorial projects and promote community engagement.
-[Curatoria projects]
+Given the opportunities to contribute broadly across the curriculum at UNC Asheville, Rundquist teaches courses in the Department of Art and Art History, the Liberal Arts First-Year Seminar, and the Honors program.
+Rundquist was the recipient of the 2013 Excellence in Teaching in the Humanities Award.

 Her research speaks to the intersections of childhood, religious piety, gender, and race in the art of Henry Darger.
 New directions in her research explore curatorial strategies that construct the representation of marginalized artists and their artistic practices, specifically those categorized as self-taught and “outsider.”